 Blumhouse Productions reimagining of one of H.G.
 Wells’ most famous works places a survivor of abuse in a horrific situation.
 In the trailer for the upcoming film adaptation of The Invisible Man, Elisabeth Moss (The Handmaid's Tale, Us) portrays Cecilia, a woman whose abusive partner recently died by suicide.
 As Adrian (Oliver Jackson-Cohen, The Haunting of Hill House) was cruel to his girlfriend when alive — her final act was running away from their home in fear — Cecilia is shocked to learn he left her a fortune.
 The only thing that could keep her from the money is being deemed mentally unstable.

 The problem?
 Making Cecilia appear “crazy” may have been Adrian’s plan all along.
-Cecilia quickly realises that Adrian may not be dead at all, but merely made himself “invisible.”
+Cecilia quickly realizes that Adrian may not be dead at all, but merely made himself “invisible.”

 This version of The Invisible Man is a unique sort of ghost story, in that it’s not exactly a ghost story at all.
 In Wells’ 1897 novella, “Griffin” (Adrian’s last name in the film) is a scientist who turns himself invisible.
 Unable to reverse the process, he uses his power to wreak havoc on the world.